 6. Remove the screw that secures the low-voltage differential signalling (LVDS) cable bracket.
 Remove the LVDS cable bracket and disconnect the LVDS and camera cable from the system board.

-Remove the screws that secure the display assembly to the computer.
-Remove the display assembly from the computer.
+7. Remove the screws that secure the display assembly to the computer.
+Lift up and remove the display assembly from the computer.

 Installing the Display Assembly